Section 1. Degree/Enrollment Status

-For Fall, Spring, and Summer semesters, the student must enroll for and maintain at least half-time student status: for undergraduates, 6 credit hours; graduates, 5 credit hours for Fall and Spring, 3 credit hours for Summer.
-International student employees on F-1 or J-1 Visas must maintain full-time enrollment (12 hours undergraduate, 9 hours graduate, 6 hours graduate assistants) or more during Fall and Spring semesters.
+For Fall, Spring, and Summer semesters, the student must enroll for and maintain at least half-time student status: for Fall and Spring, 6 credit hours for undergraduates and 5 credit hours for graduate/first professional students; for Summer, 3 credit hours for undergraduates and 2 credit hours for graduates/first professional.
+Note: for students earning Federal Work Study funds during summer semester, the student must enroll for and maintain at least half-time status for financial aid: 6 credit hours for undergraduates and 5 credit hours for graduates/first professional.
+Enrollment hours for courses with dates ranging less than the full semester may be counted toward the minimum enrollment requirement only during the time that the course is in session.
+International student employees on F-1 or J-1 Visas must maintain full-time enrollment (12 hours undergraduate, 9 hours graduate/first professional, 6 hours graduate assistants) or more during Fall and Spring semesters.
 Audit courses do not count toward meeting the enrollment minimum.

 Any student employee who drops below the applicable minimum semester hours of enrollment, withdraws or is suspended is not eligible to continue work.

-A student employee must provide proof of enrollment, financial clearance and class schedules to his/her supervisor at the beginning of each semester.
+A student employee must provide proof of enrollment and a class schedule to his/her supervisor at the beginning of each semester.

-To be eligible for student employment, students must maintain Satisfactory Academic Progress as outlined in the SIUE Satisfactory Academic Progress policy.
+To be eligible for student employment, students must maintain Satisfactory Academic Progress as outlined in the Financial Aid Satisfactory Academic Progress Policy.

 Foreign students who have maintained their "F-1" or "J-1" legal Visa status are eligible for on-campus student employment.
 Questions concerning legal Visa status should be directed to International Student Services.